JiwaFinancials/RosedaleCustomerPortal/README.md

 | Boot Diagnostics | Disable |

 #### Network Settings
-After creating the VM, edit the Network settings to limit SSH to only your IP address, and add port 80 and 443 to be open to any address
+After creating the VM, edit the Network settings to limit SSH to only your IP address, and add port 80 and 443 to be open to any address.
+80 is used by the Lets Encrypt certbot to validate domain ownership for the generation of SSL certificates, not for the portal itself - that requires port 443.

 #### DNS
 Assign a DSN Name to the machine in the Overview tab, Essentials group of the VM.